 Dr. Travis Boyce

-He has works published (or forthcoming) in the Journal of Pan African Studies and Journal of African American Males in Education and the African American National Biography.
-He has reviewed books for the Journal of Negro Education and The South Carolina Historical Magazine (in progress) and contributed chapters to edited books.
+He has articles published in the Journal of Pan African Studies, Journal of African American Males in Education and the African American National Biography.
+He has reviewed books for the Journal of Negro Education and The South Carolina Historical Magazine and contributed chapters to edited books.

-In addition to his instructional and professional activities, Dr. Boyce serves as the vice-chair of the Liberal Arts Council, the co-editor for UNC’s Undergraduate Research Journal (URJ), co-advisor to the Mortar Board Collegiate Honor Society, advisor to the Future Secondary Educators Alliance, and a Faculty in Residence for Housing and Residential Education.
+In addition to his instructional and professional activities, Dr. Boyce serves as the vice-chair of the Liberal Arts Council, the co-editor for UNC’s Undergraduate Research Journal (URJ), co-advisor to the Mortar Board Collegiate Honor Society, advisor to the Future Secondary Educators Alliance, and a Faculty in Residence (South Hall – 2013/14 academic year) for Housing and Residential Education.

 Dr. Boyce will serve as the acting coordinator for the Africana Studies Program for the fall 2013 semester.